ifd3f/astrid.tech-old/projects/collision-zone/index.md

 - Markdown
 - Jupyter notebooks for a few blog posts
   - **I wrote a custom Gatsby plugin** that transforms the Jupyter notebooks into Markdown files, which theemselves get transformed into blog posts.

+## The Protocol

+There are three entities at play here:

+- The **client**, or the browser that the player is using.
+- The **matchmaking server**, a Node.js HTTP server.
+- The **instance server**, a C++ server that exposes a _spectator socket_ and a _player socket_.

+The general high-level flow is as follows:

+1. The client visits collision.zone.
+The matchmaking server gives the user:

+   - a HTML page and tells them about what gamemodes are available
+   - an instance server's spectator socket to allow the client to see a game without interacting with it.

+2. The client begins matchmaking.
+The matchmaking server puts them in the matchmaking queue.
+3. When there is an open instance server, the matchmaking server gives the client that instance server's player socket, and the client connects to that socket and starts playing.

+During gameplay, the instance server's sockets use a custom binary protocol to send game updates in order to reduce bandwidth as much as humanly possible.
+See [this document](https://github.com/Plenglin/collision-zone/blob/main/GameProtocol.md) for its specification.

 ## Fun facts!